Skip to content

 • breakdown panels for intents, providers, and surfaces

-• audience context such as top pages, sources, devices, and countries
+• audience context such as top pages, sources, devices, countries, city, provider, and ASN

 You can also scope the report by provider, bot_id, surface, or model.